 Professor Graham Le Gros from the Malaghan Institute explains the body’s defence system.
 He talks about the first line of defence, which involves the skin barrier.
-He then talks about how pathogens can get behind this barrier into deeper tissues.
-This calls for the immune system – cells designed to hunt down and kill the worst bugs that we face.
+He then talks about how pathogens1 can get behind this barrier into deeper tissues.
+This calls for the immune system2 – cells designed to hunt down and kill the worst bugs3 that we face.

 Transcript